shapeshift/ethers.js/packages/ethers/README.md

 Ancillary Packages
 ------------------

-These are a number of packages not included in the umbrella `ethers` npm package, and additional packages are always being added.
+These are a number of packages not included in the umbrella `@shapeshiftoss/ethers` npm package, and additional packages are always being added.
 Often these packages are for specific use-cases, so rather than adding them to the umbrella package, they are added as ancillary packages, which can be included by those who need them, while not bloating